 Parents of a disabled child not only need to do their own estate planning, they also need to plan for the continued care of their child, possibly into adulthood.

-Such parents need comprehensive estate planning which provides for all of their children not only on the death of the parents, but if the parents become sick or incapacitated.
+A comprehensive estate plan provides for all of the children not only upon the death of the parents, but also in the event they become sick or incapacitated.
 Exactly what type of planning and how much depends on the nature and severity of the child’s disability, the parents’ resources, and the family’s goals and objectives.